authelia/authelia/docs/features/first-factor.md

   <img src="../images/1FA.png" width="400">
 </p>

-*IMPORTANT: This is the only method available as first factor.*
+*IMPORTANT: This is currently the only method available as first factor.
+Using other methods will likely be possible when [WebAuthN](https://github.com/authelia/authelia/issues/241) is implemented*

 Authelia supports several kind of users databases: